How even small/medium companies can compete with marketing automation today

 • We’re doing it to discover people that we should be engaged in conversations with so that we can determine how to apply our salespeople more efficiently than spending 30, 40, 50, 60% of their time banging the phones, you know, blindly just trying to go out and find people to talk with.

-1 Response to “How even small/medium companies can compete with marketing automation today”
+One response to “How even small/medium companies can compete with marketing automation today

 Leave a Reply